Lilmortal/youngi-ui/CONTRIBUTING.md

 It is a known [Github issue](https://github.com/cypress-io/cypress/issues/1319) where Jest and Cypress (which uses Chai underneath) have global type conflicts.

-### Run locally before you make a deployment
+### Run Cypress locally before you make a deployment if you want to do E2E testing

 We used the free tier for all our products, thus we are very limited on resources, and I'm on poverty mode at the moment.
-Thus, Cypress is not going to be run on our CI server.
-Cypress will not be run on commit as it takes some time to start up the server, as well as the CMS.
-Hence, it is best practice to run Cypress locally and manually to see if anything breaks.
+Cypress will not be run on commit as it takes some time to start up the server, using up valuable resources; thus, Cypress is not going to be run on our CI server.
+Hence, it is best practice to run Cypress locally and manually to see if anything breaks if you wish to do so.

 ## Known issues